Seiberg-Witten equations, end-periodic Dirac operators, and a lift of Rohlin's invariant: Existence of special paths

 In the proof of Proposition~\ref{P:local-cross} below, we will need an estimate saying that the Seiberg--Witten map $\p\swz_{\met}$ is close to its derivative.

 \begin{lemma} There is a constant $C$ such that

 for $\| z_1-z\|$ sufficiently small.
-In this inequality, the distances are computed in $\met \times \tilde\B$ and $\met \times\,\Omega^2(X,i\R)$, respectively. \end{lemma}
+In this inequality, the distances are computed in $\met \times \widetilde\B$ and $\met \times\,\Omega^2(X,i\R)$, respectively. \end{lemma}

-\begin{proof} According to Taylor's theorem for smooth functions on Banach spaces (cf.~\cite[\S4.5]{zeidler:applications}), an estimate of the form~\eqref{E:tangent} holds whenever the second derivative of $\p\swz_{\met}$ is uniformly bounded in a ball around $z$.
+\begin{proof} According to Taylor's theorem for smooth functions on Banach spaces (cf.~\cite[\S 4.5]{zeidler:applications}), an estimate of the form~\eqref{E:tangent} holds whenever the second derivative of $\p\swz_{\met}$ is uniformly bounded in a ball around $z$.
 The map $\p\swz_{\met}$ is linear in the connection $A$ (and independent of $\phi$ since $z\in \p\mZ_{\met}$), so the only issue is the dependence on the metric $g$.
-Using the trivialization from Remark~\ref{R:id}, we observe that $\p\swz_{\met}$ only depends on $g$ via the Hodge star operator.
+Trivialize the bundle $\Omega_{\mathcal R} \to \mathcal R$ using the maps $b_t$ as in Remark~\ref{R:id}, and observe that $\p\swz_{\met}$ only depends on $g$ via the Hodge star operator.
 Simple linear algebra shows that this dependence is quartic, from which the bound follows. \end{proof}

 A similar estimate, $\|\gamma(t) -t \gamma'(0) \|\, \leq\, C t^2$, holds for the path $\gamma$.
 These three lemmas yield the local statement we need.

 \begin{proposition} Suppose that $\gamma:[-1,1] \to \Omega_{\met}$ is a generic path in $W$ whose pre-image in $U$ is a single point $z$ with $w = (\p\swz_{\met})(z) = \gamma_0$.
 For any sufficiently small $\delta > 0$, there is a generic path $\gamma_\delta$ such that $\gamma_\delta \cap V = \gamma \cap V$ and $\gamma_{\delta}$ crosses $V$ vertically at $w$.
 In addition, the two paths are homotopic by a homotopy supported in $(-\delta,\delta)$. \end{proposition}